Mazda’s award-winning vehicle safety

 Tension builds as the two cars face each other from opposite ends of a huge, brightly lit corridor.
 Suspense fills the air in anticipation of each vehicle’s short, violent future.

-We’re at Mazda’s crash test centre in Miyoshi, Japan.
-Following a cue, the cars—set on a frontal collision course—are propelled into each other at speeds of up to 100 km/h.
+We’re at Mazda’s crash test center in Miyoshi, Japan.
+Following a cue, the cars—set on a frontal collision course—are propelled into each other at speeds of up to 62 mp/h.
 The test takes just seconds, but the sight of two vehicles ramming into each other is shocking, as is the shattering noise.
 However, the destruction is both dramatic and necessary.
 It is an important part of the process required to minimize the impact a serious road accident might have on the car’s driver and passengers.

-Opened in 2018, the centre has staged numerous tests, each geared towards ensuring the brand’s cars are as safe as science and technology will allow.
+Opened in 2018, the center has staged numerous tests, each geared towards ensuring the brand’s cars are as safe as science and technology will allow.